America Reads/America Counts

 Reporting and Fiscal Management

 Payroll will be managed by the Outreach Coordinator of the Student Engagement Center.
 All interns are responsible for signing in and out of the work location each day that is worked.
-The sign-in sheets will be faxed to the SEC office by the Site Coordinators on or about the 6th and the 25th of each month.
+Sign-in sheets will be faxed to Marisol Beccerra at 509-527-5934, or ideally scanned and emailed to Marisol at email@example.com by the 5th of each month.
 Interns must alert the SEC office as well as their site coordinator and teachers of any absences from work, preferably with some prior notice.
 Students who are Washington State residents will be required to sign their time sheet in person in the SEC office no later than the 10th of each month.
 All other interns will be required to complete and submit their web time sheets no later than the 8th of each month.

 Interns must notify both the Site Coordinator and the Outreach Coordinator of the Student Engagement Center of any schedule changes due to illness or other extenuating circumstance.
 Should a pattern of absenteeism develop, the student will be contacted by the Outreach Coordinator to discuss the student's commitment to the America Reads/Counts program.